-You’ll work with one of the best conveyancers in the business and our easy-to-use online conveyancing platform will streamline the whole process end to end.
+You’ll work with a property law expert and our easy-to-use online conveyancing platform will streamline the whole process end to end.

 Here’s a start to understanding what stamp duty is and how much you might need to pay if you are buying residential property in Queensland.

-If you need any further information about stamp duty in particular or conveyancing in general, the expert local conveyancers at Settle Easy are here to help.
+If you need any further information about stamp duty in particular or conveyancing in general, our expert lawyers and conveyancers are here to help.

-Put simply, stamp duty is a tax paid to the Queensland Government when you purchase residential property.
+Put simply, this duty is a tax paid to the Queensland Government when you purchase residential property.

 Unlike other parts of Australia, the amount of stamp duty you pay in Queensland depends on whether you are buying property as an owner/occupier or investor.

 Then again, if you are a first home buyer, you may not have to pay any stamp duty at all!

 In Queensland, stamp duty (or transfer duty as it’s sometimes known) is charged on all transfers of residential land and must be paid when you buy property.